elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Adapter pattern is a type of structural design pattern.
+      <strong>Interview Response:</strong> The Adapter pattern belongs to the Structural Design Patterns category, which deals with object composition and relationships between objects to form larger structures.
     </div>
   </div>
 </details>